erdemsahiin/NLP-Sarcasm-Detection-BERT/README.md

-# NLP Sarcasm Detection using BERT
+# NLP Sarcasm Detection using BERT & ELECTRA Turkish Models
 **Understanding Sarcasm in Political Discourse using NLP and Transformer-based Models**

 ## 📌 Overview